Associate Geotechnical Engineer

 - Boise, ID

-As a project manager in GeoEngineers’ geotechnical group.
-Braydan plans, coordinates and leads geotechnical exploration programs to characterize subsurface soil and groundwater conditions.
+Braydan is an Associate Geotechnical Engineer leading projects and growth throughout the United States, primarily in the Intermountain and Pacific regions.
+He plans, coordinates and leads geotechnical exploration programs to characterize subsurface soil and groundwater conditions for large transportation and multi-state transmission line projects.
 He completes detailed geotechnical analyses and reports the team’s findings in geotechnical reports to support owners, architects, structural and civil engineers, and contractors working on the projects.

 “Working on the farm with my family gives me time each day to unwind which helps me to be a more focused engineer,” Braydan says.

-He also gives time to volunteering at his church and with the Boy Scouts of America.
-Braydan enjoys hiking, backpacking, and alpine climbing and has climbed Mount Baker and Mount Rainier multiple times.
+He also gives time to volunteering at his church in Boise, Idaho.
+Braydan enjoys trail running, hiking, backpacking, and alpine climbing and has completed multiple ultra-mountain trail races.

 - “Evaluation of Seismic Response of a Class F Site Using Equivalent Linear and Nonlinear Computer Codes,” by King Chin, Braydan DuRee and Whitney Trent.
 Presented at the 5th International Conference on Recent Advances in Geotechnical Earthquake Engineering and Soil Dynamics, Sand Diego, CA, May 2010.